Sequential Monte Carlo approximations of Wasserstein--Fisher--Rao gradient flows: Sampling as optimisation and gradient flows

-Figure~\ref{fig:gaussians_exact} shows the evolution of mean, covariance and Kullback--Leibler divergence along different PDE flows in the case of 1D Gaussians.
-For the tempered PDEs we use the linear schedule $\lambda_s = s/t$.
-The initial distribution is a standard Gaussian and we consider two different targets: for target 1 (first row) we set $m_\pi = 20, \sigma_\pi^2 = 0.1$.
-In this case the W flow is clearly faster than the FR one and the WFR flow behaves more like the W flow (Figure~\ref{fig:gaussians_exact} top row).
-For the second target (second row) we have $m_\pi = 1, \sigma_\pi^2 = 5$; the FR flow is faster than the W flow for all sufficiently large $t$, and the WFR flow more closely follows the FR flow.
-Figure~\ref{fig:gaussians_exact} confirms our theoretical results: (a) the tempered PDEs result in a slower convergence to the target than the corresponding standard flows and (b) combining the W flow with the FR flow improves on both the W flow and the FR flow.
+Figure~\ref{fig:gaussians_exact} shows the evolution of Kullback--Leibler divergence along different PDE flows in the case of 1D Gaussians.
+The initial distribution is a standard Gaussian and we consider two different targets: for target 1 (first row) we set $m_\pi = 20, C_\pi = 0.1$.
+In this case the W flow is clearly faster than the FR one and the WFR flow behaves more like the W flow (Figure~\ref{fig:gaussians_exact} left).
+For the second target (right) we have $m_\pi = 1, C_\pi = 5$; the FR flow is faster than the W flow for all sufficiently large $t$, and the WFR flow more closely follows the FR flow.
+Figure~\ref{fig:gaussians_exact} confirms that combining the W flow with the FR flow improves on both the W flow and the FR flow.